elys-network/elys/x/incentive/spec/04_endpoints.md

 ## Msg endpoints

-- WithdrawRewards() - withdraw rewards of delegator from a single validator
+- WithdrawRewards() - withdraw rewards of delegator from all validators
 - WithdrawValidatorCommission() - withdraw the full commission to the validator address.
 - WithdrawLPRewards() - withdraw liquidity provider rewards (TODO)